Skip to Main Content

 IFSI Library Lending Policies

-- Photo ID is required to establish a lending account.
+- Bring your photo ID to set up a lending account.

 Interlibrary Loan (ILL)